 Vice President and General Manager, Clinical Terminologies & Surveillance (Pharmacy OneSource & Health Language)

-Mr. Barbaro brings twenty years of Healthcare IT and Payer/Managed Care experience in addition to deep general management, strategic planning and operational process expertise.
-He has spent the past two and a half years at Wolters Kluwer Health Clinical Solutions, initially as a consultant for the Clinical Documentation Operating Unit (ProVation Medical) and most recently as a member of the Wolters Kluwer Health Clinical Solutions strategy and business development team.
+Mr. Barbaro has over 20 years of Healthcare IT and Payer/Managed Care experience in addition to deep general management, strategic planning and operational process expertise.
+At Wolters Kluwer Health Clinical Solutions, he has held strategy and business development positions and is currently the Vice President and General Manager of the Clinical Terminologies and Surveillance business unit.
 Prior to his roles at Wolters Kluwer Health Clinical Solutions, Leo spent eight years at WellPoint/Anthem, the nation’s largest healthcare Payer, in multiple senior leadership positions, where he led organizations in the medical expense management, analytics and health benefits products and services areas.
-Leo began his healthcare career at General Electric, where he spent ten years at the GE Corporate Development (Fairfield, CT) and GE Information Services (Gaithersburg, MD) Divisions.
+Leo began his healthcare career at General Electric, where he spent 10 years at the GE Corporate Development (Fairfield, CT) and GE Information Services (Gaithersburg, MD) Divisions.
 Leo has served on several healthcare standards development committees and presented on ePrescribing and pay-for-performance at national healthcare industry conferences.
 He is also the past co-chair of the National Committee on Quality Healthcare (NCQHC) Pay-for-Performance task force.
 Leo holds an MBA from the University of Connecticut.

 Linda R. Peitzman, MD